erikeldridge/erikeldridge.github.com/_drafts/_posts/blog-text-extraction.md

 ### Build corpus

-My blog uses Jekyll, so all content is under [_posts](https://github.com/erikeldridge/erikeldridge.github.com/tree/master/_posts).
+My blog uses Jekyll, so all content is sourced from markdown under [_posts](https://github.com/erikeldridge/erikeldridge.github.com/tree/master/_posts).
+However, I need plain text, so I'll

+1. Render the markdown to html using `jekyll build`
+2. Scrape the html using Beautiful Soup, as described by the NLTK docs

+    import glob
+    from bs4 import BeautifulSoup

+    def list_files(path):
+      return glob.glob(path + "*.html")

+    def read_file(path):
+      with open(path) as f:
+        return ''.join(f.readlines())

+    def read_files(paths):
+      return ''.join(map(read_file, paths))

+    print(read_files(list_files('../_site/notes/')))

 ### Extract

 I believe the technical term for what I'm trying to do is "extraction", eg "phrase extraction", from the field of Natural Language Processing (NLP).

 The standard tool for NLP in Python is NLTK.
+Installing that was relatively straightforward, with a couple caveats:

+* I wanted to use Python 3 per the [_Hitchhiker's Guide_](http://docs.python-guide.org/en/latest/starting/install3/osx/#doing-it-right)
-Installing that was relatively straightforward.
-I found [this SO answer](https://stackoverflow.com/a/47144516/1971682) helpful when installing pip and pipenv.
+* I wanted to use pipenv to encapsulate module dependencies, for which I found [this SO answer re installing pip and pipenv](https://stackoverflow.com/a/47144516/1971682) helpful

-Eventually, I could do this:
+Eventually, per the [NLTK](http://www.nltk.org/install.html) and [pipenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/#using-installed-packages) docs, I could do this:

     $ pipenv run python3
     >>> import nltk
     >>>

+asd